EtheaDev/SVGShellExtensions/README.md

 - a [Preview handler](http://msdn.microsoft.com/en-us/magazine/cc163487.aspx)  which allows you to see the SVG image without open it, in the "Preview Panel".

-- (TODO) a [Thumbnail handler](https://docs.microsoft.com/en-us/windows/win32/shell/thumbnail-providers) which allows you to see the SVG image without open it, in the "Preview Panel".
+- (WORKING) [Thumbnail handler](https://docs.microsoft.com/en-us/windows/win32/shell/thumbnail-providers) which allows you to see the SVG image without open it, into Explorer.

 - (TODO) an SVG-XML Text Editor to manually edit and preview the text of SVG files.